Vladimir Horowitz: Last years

 In 1985, Horowitz, no longer taking medication or drinking alcohol, returned to performing and recording.
 His first post-retirement appearance was not on stage, but in the documentary film Vladimir Horowitz: The Last Romantic.
-In many of his later performances, the octogenarian pianist substituted finesse and coloration for bravura, although he was still capable of remarkable technical feats.
+In many of his later performances, although still capable of remarkable technical feats he substituted finesse and coloration for bravura.
 Many critics, including Harold C. Schonberg and Richard Dyer, felt that his post-1985 performances and recordings were the best of his later years.

 In 1986, Horowitz announced that he would return to the Soviet Union for the first time since 1925 to give recitals in Moscow and Leningrad.
 In the new atmosphere of communication and understanding between the USSR and the US, these concerts were seen as events of political, as well as musical, significance.
 Most of the tickets for the Moscow concert were reserved for the Soviet elite and few sold to the general public.
-This resulted in a number of Moscow Conservatory students crashing the concert, which was audible to viewers of the internationally televised recital.
+This resulted in a number of Moscow Conservatory students crashing the concert.
+The recital was televised internationally; in the United States, CBS televised the recital as part of a special live edition of Sunday Morning, which also followed Horowitz's preparations for the concert.

 The Moscow concert was released on a compact disc titled Horowitz in Moscow, which reigned at the top of Billboard's Classical music charts for over a year.
 It was also released on VHS and, eventually, DVD.
-The concert was also widely seen on a Special Edition of CBS News Sunday Morning with Charles Kuralt reporting from Moscow.

 Following the Russian concerts, Horowitz toured several European cities, including Berlin, Amsterdam, and London.
 In June, Horowitz redeemed himself to the Japanese with a trio of well-received performances in Tokyo.
 Later that year he was awarded the Presidential Medal of Freedom, the highest civilian honor bestowed by the United States, by President Ronald Reagan.

 Horowitz's final tour took place in Europe in the spring of 1987.
 A video recording of his penultimate public recital, Horowitz in Vienna, was released in 1991.
 His final recital, at the Musikhalle Hamburg, Germany, took place on June 21, 1987.
 The concert was recorded, but not released until 2008.
 He continued to record for the remainder of his life.

 Death

 Horowitz died on November 5, 1989, in New York City, of a heart attack, aged 86.
+"I saw him sitting in the chair with still eyes...and boom...and then on the floor, flat on the floor" recounted his wife.
+She continued: "But the thing that is interesting, that I didn't get rid of that chair.
+You know, somebody would think get rid of the chair — no. I sit, every day, in that chair" as her eyes watered.
 He was buried in the Toscanini family tomb in the Cimitero Monumentale, Milan, Italy.